qrzn23/min/wip/magick/content.md

-unto the Knowledge and Conversation of Him by virtue of mine ardour towards Him, and of this Ritual that I bestow upon men my fellows, and most of His great Love that He beareth to me, yea, verily, He led me to the Abyss ; He bade me fling away all that I had and all that I was; and He forsook me in that Hour.
+unto the Knowledge and Conversation of Him by virtue of mine ardour towards Him, and of this Ritual that I bestow upon men my fellows, and most of His great Love that He beareth to me, yea, verily, He led me to the Abyss; He bade me fling away all that I had and all that I was; and He forsook me in that Hour.
 But when I came beyond the Abyss, to be reborn within the womb of BABALON, then came he unto me abiding in my virgin